- Contact Us

 We are now developing a register of volunteers.
 If you are interested in joining the register, please contact us and tell us about your skills and experience.

-Jessica began volunteering with RNLD in March 2014.
+Jessica began volunteering with the DRIL program in March 2014.
 She completed her Bachelor of Arts at Monash University in 2013 with a double major in Australian Indigenous Studies and Anthropology.
 Jess has also completed a Diploma in Liberal Arts (Linguistics).
-She is currently studying a combined Honours in Linguistics and Australian Indigenous Studies at Monash, focusing on the linguistic ecology of Yanyuwa.
+She is currently completing a combined Honours in Linguistics and Australian Indigenous Studies at Monash, focusing on the linguistic ecology of Yanyuwa.

-Jessica is working at RNLD on Fridays and will be creating digital media resources for the Documenting and Revitalising Indigenous Languages (DRIL) online Resource Room.
+Jessica is volunteering on Fridays and is creating video resources for the Documenting and Revitalising Indigenous Languages (DRIL) online Resource Room.

-Erin began volunteering with RNLD in March 2014.
+Erin began volunteering with the DRIL program in March 2014.
 She completed her Bachelor of Arts in Linguistics and Politics, with a Diploma in French at University of Melbourne in 2013.
-She is now undertaking Honours in Linguistics at Melbourne.
+She is now completing Honours in Linguistics at Melbourne.
 She is looking at the ways in which NAPLAN tests may be assessing linguistic and cultural knowledge that Indigenous children in remote communities cannot be expected to have.
+Erin was also awarded a RNLD/RUIL intership which she undertook in June 2014.

-Erin is working at RNLD on Thursdays and will be creating digital media resources for the Documenting and Revitalising Indigenous Languages (DRIL) online Resource Room.
+Erin is volunteering on Wednesdays and is managing the photo metadata for the Documenting and Revitalising Indigenous Languages (DRIL) program.

-Clare began volunteering with RNLD in August 2013.
+Clare began volunteering with the DRIL program in August 2013.

 Clare's volunteer role involved undertaking the first phase of the project to digitise Gavan Breen’s extensive collections of field notes for 49 Aboriginal languages from across western Queensland, South Australia and the Northern Territory.

-Elena began volunteering with RNLD in May 2013 while also undertaking an honours degree in linguistics at the University of Melbourne.
+Elena began volunteering with the DRIL program in May 2013 while also undertaking an honours degree in linguistics at the University of Melbourne.

-Her volunteer role at RNLD involved developing a series of videos for the Documenting and Revitalising Indigenous Languages (DRIL) online Resource Room about using Audacity to edit sound files.
+Her volunteer role involved developing a series of videos for the Documenting and Revitalising Indigenous Languages (DRIL) online Resource Room about using Audacity to edit sound files.